stepin104418/Time_to_code/String Seperator/inc/documentation_main.md

-@mainpage String seperation by Minand N M (104418)
+@mainpage String separation by Minand N M
+Program to break a string into substrings.

 @subpage stringSeperation.h